 The Scottish clan from the Gaelic word “clann” meaning family or offspring is a kinship group of Scottish people united by ancestry.
 In modern times, clans have an official structure regulated by with regulated Scottish heraldry and coats of arms, and many clans have their own tartan patterns that are incorporated into kilts or scarves.

-Clans were the centerpiece of Scottish society from the 11th Century until the Jacobite Rising of 1745.
-The word clan comes from the Gaelic word “clann” meaning family.
-The clans were more than family units; they were extended networks of families some of whom share a common ancestor but also encompassed a geographic region.
-They served as the government for the local people in the area, providing protection, intervening in disputes, and other duties to provide for the people.
-Today, clans still play an important role in Scottish heritage and culture with many people feeling a special connection to their heritage through their clan.
+Clan names are usually associated with an area of Scotland where the clan originally lived.
+They were the centerpiece of the Scottish political system from the 12th Century until the Jacobite Rising of 1745.
+More than just family units, the clans were extended networks of families who were aligned with a clan chief, encompassed a geographic region, and sometimes shared a common ancestor.
+They served as the government for the local people in the area by providing protection and intervening in disputes, often involving land borders or cattle.
+Today, clans still play an important role in Scottish heritage with many people feeling a special connection to their heritage through their family clan.

-For additional questions, please contact us at email@example.com.
+For additional questions, please contact us at: email@example.com